 World language courses are applicable in a wide variety of career fields.
 As the interdependence of nations grows, people with language skills have distinct job market advantages.
 More and more universities are reinstating world language study requirements, so students who plan to transfer are advised to complete two years of language.

 College of DuPage's Languages program offers transfer-level credit courses in Arabic, Chinese, French, German, Italian, Japanese, Korean, Russian and Spanish.

 Students can use the transfer-level courses (2202, 2206, 2008, 2251 and 2252) to meet Humanities General Education requirements for associate's degrees.
 All 1100 to 2252 courses satisfy the Global/Multicultural Studies requirement.

-The elementary sequence (1101 and 1102) develops student's ability to speak, understand, read and write in a cultural context.
+The elementary sequence (1101 and 1102) develops the student's ability to speak, understand, read and write in a cultural context.
 Intermediate transfer-level courses (2201/2202 and 2206/2208) include reading and discussion of modern texts, conversation, composition, grammar review and cultural activities.
 Advanced conversation and composition courses (2251 and 2252) are offered in French, German, Italian, Japanese and Spanish.
-In addition, culture and civilization courses taught in English are offered about China, France, Germany, Italy, Japan, Latin America and Spain.
+In addition, culture and civilization courses taught in English are offered about Arab nations, China, France, Germany, Italy, Japan, Latin America and Spain.

 Study abroad programs in China, Costa Rica, France, Germany, Italy, Japan and Spain offer an additional opportunity to enrich the study of language and culture.